 In an effort to ensure all citizens have a happy and safe Turkey Day, Fullerton's firefighters offer the following kitchen safety tips:

-As a final recommendation, the fire chief reminds residents to be sure they have smoke detectors in their homes, as well as an ABC-rated home fire extinguisher for their kitchen.
+As a final recommendation, be sure they have smoke detectors in their homes, as well as an ABC-rated home fire extinguisher for their kitchen.

-Further holiday safety and year-round fire prevention tips may be obtained by calling the Fire Prevention Division of the Fullerton Fire Department at (714) 738-6500.
+Further holiday safety and year-round fire prevention tips may be obtained by calling the Fullerton Fire Department at (714) 738-6500.

 Busy shoppers, brightly decorated homes and family get-togethers are all signs that point to the fact the holiday season is upon us.
 But it's the other "signs" of the holiday season that concern firefighters: homes burned and families devastated by fire caused by some of the very features which make this time so special.